As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Your bowling ball’s surface is one of the most important — and most overlooked — variables in your game.
 The coverstock texture directly controls how much friction the ball generates against the lane, which determines hook potential, entry angle, and pin carry.
 Over time, oil from the lanes soaks into the coverstock and fills the microscopic pores that create that friction.
 The ball gets shiny, hooking stops, corner pins start appearing, and no amount of adjustment to your delivery fixes it.
 Sanding is the solution.

-💡 What Sanding Actually Does to a Bowling Ball: Sanding creates microscopic scratches and texture in the coverstock surface.
+Sanding creates microscopic scratches and texture in the coverstock surface.
 A rougher surface (lower grit number) means more friction against the lane — stronger, earlier hook with more overall hook potential.
 A smoother surface (higher grit number) means less friction — the ball skids further down the lane before transitioning into the hook phase.
-This is why surface adjustment is a genuine competitive tool, not just maintenance.
+This is why surface adjustment is a genuine competitive tool, not just routine maintenance.

-There are two separate reasons to sand a bowling ball — maintenance and performance adjustment — and it’s worth understanding both:
+There are two distinct reasons to sand a bowling ball — maintenance and performance adjustment — and understanding the difference helps you choose the right grit and timing:

 Grit selection is the most important decision in bowling ball sanding because it directly determines your ball’s performance characteristics: